forsyde/forsyde-latex/index.md

 ## Installation

 The easiest installation method is by using the [Make](https://www.gnu.org/software/make/) script which copies the library files and custom fonts in the default `LaTeX` search paths.
 If you cannot use GNU Make or have an unsupported `LaTeX` compiler distribution, refer to the installation section in the [user manual](extras/refman.pdf).
-The installation script will try to create a corresponding folder tree under `TEXMFLOCAL` (usually `/usr/local/share/texmf`) and if it does not have write access, it will revert to `TEXMFHOME` (usually `$(HOME)/texmf`).
+The installation script will try to create a corresponding folder tree under `TEXMFLOCAL` and if it does not have write access, it will fall back to `TEXMFHOME`.

 Here is a list with all the provided `make` commands: